SDWebImage/SDWebImageJPEGXLCoder/README.md

 This coder supports the HDR/SDR decoding, as well as JPEG-XL aniamted image.

+## TODO

+1. This coder supports animation via UIImageView/NSImageView, no SDAnimatedImageView currently (Because the current coder API need codec supports non-sequential frame decoding, but libjxl does not have.
+Will remove this limit in SDWebImage 6.0)
+2. This coder does not supports JPEG-XL encoding (Because I have no time :))
-Note: Apple's ImageIO supports JPEGXL decoding from iOS 17/tvOS 17/watchOS 10/macOS 14 (via: [WWDC2023](https://developer.apple.com/videos/play/wwdc2023/10122/)), so SDWebImage on those platform can also decode JPEGXL images using `SDImageIOCoder` (but no animated JPEG-XL support)
+3. Apple's ImageIO supports JPEGXL decoding from iOS 17/tvOS 17/watchOS 10/macOS 14 (via: [WWDC2023](https://developer.apple.com/videos/play/wwdc2023/10122/)), so SDWebImage on those platform can also decode JPEGXL images using `SDImageIOCoder` (but no animated JPEG-XL support)

 ## Requirements